·

 What’s the easiest way to give a tip in Phuket?

-While digital payment methods are becoming more common in larger businesses and tourist areas, a lot of the smallr establishments and local service providers prefer cash tips.
+Cash is king when it comes to tipping in Phuket.
+While digital payments are becoming more common in larger establishments, most smaller businesses and local service providers prefer cash tips.

-• Tip Envelopes: You may find tip envelopes provided at the table or in your room in some hotels and restaurants,.
-You can hand it to the staff or leave it in a designated location.
+• Tip Envelopes: Some hotels and upscale restaurants provide tip envelopes at the table or in your room.
+You can hand these directly to staff or leave them in a designated spot.

-• Service Charge: In some restaurants and hotels, a service charge (typically 10%) is automatically added to your bill.
-Even though you are not obligated to provide an additional tip, it’s still common to leave small changes or round up the bill as a form of appreciation – you have had exceptional service.
+• Service Charge: Many restaurants and hotels automatically add a 10% service charge to your bill.
+While you’re not obligated to tip extra, it’s still common to leave small change or round up as additional appreciation for exceptional service.

 Phuket, Thailand - Tourist at ATM outside a 7 eleven shop in Patong.
 Convenience stores are everywhere.